-The ergonomic curve is very common nowadays as mechanical keyboard available on the market usually comes with a different height of keycaps for a different row.
+The ergonomic curve is very common nowadays as most mechanical keyboards available on the market usually comes with a different height of keycaps for a different row.

 The function keys can be triggered by holding down the FN key and the targeted function key at the same time.

 - F1 to F12 are basically the media control function keys